-TSAHC utilizes Chapter 5 of the HUD Handbook 4350.3 REV 4 to determine and calculate total household income.
+TSAHC utilizes the definition of income for the Section 8 Housing Choice Voucher program to determine and calculate total household income.
 Household income is the gross amount (before any taxes or deductions) of anticipated income annualized for the next 12-month period for any of the following:

 - Wages

 - Salaries

 - Overtime pay

 - Commissions

 - Tips

 - Bonuses

 - Other compensation of all household adults

 - Unearned income of all members of the household (including dependents and foster children under 18)

-- Income from Assets (i.e., savings account balance multiplied by the annual interest rate, income from real estates, etc.)
+- Income from Assets (i.e., savings account balance multiplied by the annual interest rate, income from real estate, etc.)

+- Student Financial Assistance